Khap

 A Khap is a traditional community organization representing a clan or group of villages.
-They are mainly associated with Indian communities such as the Jats, Gujjars and Rajputs.
-Modern khaps are mainly found in the states of Haryana and Western Uttar Pradesh, and are especially common in these specific caste-dominated villages.
+They are mainly associated with Indian communities such as the Jats, Modern khaps are mainly found in the states of Haryana and Western Uttar Pradesh, and are especially common in these Jat-dominated villages.
 Khaps also exist in Rajasthan and Madhya Pradesh.

 A Khap Panchayat is an assembly of Khap elders, while a Sarv Khap is an assembly of many Khap Panchayats.
 These bodies are not part of the formal government system and hold no official authority.
 However, they often exert significant social influence and handle affairs within the community they represent.

 Notable khaps include the Baliyan Khap, led by the famous farmer's rights activist Mahendra Singh Tikait until 2011, the Dahiya Khap in Haryana, and the Gathwala Khap who were zamindars since Mughal era and took title of Malik.

+A Jat Khap Panchayat meeting in a village.

 History

 The Khaps evolved as tribal and village administrations.
 One of the terms used to denote the republic was the Khap.
 Others were Pal, Janapada, and Gaṇasaṅgha.

 Khaps have been dated back to the 14th or 15th century, as part of the social structure of the Hindu people, who lived in the region that is now north eastern Rajasthan, eastern Haryana, and Western Uttar Pradesh.

 There are historical documentational evidences that reveal the organization of Meerut division's khaps into the sarvkhap panchayat as far back as the 13th century.
 Haryana Sarwakhap Panchayat was established in 664 A.D.
 There is also a native belief that claims that King Harshavardhan systematized the sarv–khap panchayat in the 7th century at Prayag (modern Prayagraj) during his quinquennial assemblage.

 These Khaps enabled clans to organize and expand their influence.
 The Baliyan Khap established its headquarters in Sisuali village in the 12th century, from where the clan launched campaigns of "territorial expansion, conquest and colonization" until the first decades of the 16th century.
 By the late 16th century, various clan members ruled the 84 villages of Pargana Sisuali.
-During the reign of Mughal emperor Akbar, certain Khaps (including the Baliyan Khap) would be granted internal autonomy in exchange for their support of the new revenue system:
+During the reign of Mughal emperor Akbar, certain Khaps (including the Baliyan Khap) would be granted internal autonomy in exchange for their support of the new revenue system.

 "...Akbar made several concessions to the local clans of the upper Doab region...
 The [Khap] councils were to carry on as before without interference.
 Imposts that the Jats had resisted for centuries were to be waived.
 In return, however, the clan councils accepted the new revenue system...
 They asked for local agency in collection, but did not quarrel with its implementation.
-In this region at least, imperial policy relied both upon force and conciliation."
+In this region at least, imperiwal policy relied both upon force and conciliation."

 During British colonial rule, influential Khap members were chosen as officials for their local areas.